cookinrelaxin/BreakoutGL/zengine3d/examples/raytracing/balls/analysis.md

 then the path tracing algorithm would have an improved time complexity of O(screenWidth * screenHeight * numSamples * log(numObjects))

 this is explored in the bvh example

+an actual mistake in the current implementation is that the